 Alas, becoming a forest ranger was not in the cards for Betty White.
 Writing became her passion and then after inspiration from her film idols Nelson Eddy (Rose-Marie) and Jeanette McDonald (Rose-Marie, San Francisco), she decided that she liked to perform on stage.
 But as White was ready to try her hand in the entertainment field, a huge roadblock was put in front of her – World War II.

 As the war ended, White decided to attempt a movie career in earnest.
 Sadly, what she was told early on was that she was not photogenic.
 So, she then went to look for radio jobs where being pretty didn’t matter.

 She found early success with radio commercials and bit parts on radio shows and received enough positive reviews on her material that she was offered The Betty White Show.
 Although she took the gig, she still had her aspirations to be in front of movie cameras.

-BETTY WHITE IS A HIT ON THE MARY TYLER MOORE SHOW
+BETTY WHITE CREATES A NET WORTH BASELINE ON THE MARY TYLER MOORE SHOW